Why I Don't Point Agile Bug Tickets

 Pointing Bugs Creates Backward Incentives

-There’s a saying in manufacturing: “that which gets measured, gets improved.”
+There’s a saying in manufacturing: “That which gets measured, gets improved.”
 If you reward programmers for the lines of code added, you’re going to get PRs that add lots of lines of code.
-Reward the number of tickets closed, and you’re going to get a lot of tickets opened and closed.

-This highlights the problem with pointing bugs.
+This saying highlights the problem with pointing bugs.
 Bugfixes don’t represent business value or a competitive advantage.
-Following our previous logic, allowing bugs to contribute to a positive metric, velocity, should increase the number of bugs that get created.
+Following our previous logic, allowing bugs to contribute to a positive metric, velocity, should increase the number of bugs (or at least, bug tickets) that get created.
 Why?
-Because there’s no penalty for fixing them.
+Because we get rewarded for fixing them.
 Instead of the byproduct of development, bugs become grist for the mill like any other work.

 Here’s an example: a team launches a release that encompasses 100 story points of complexity.
 They point bugs, and along the way, they introduce 100 points worth of bugs.
-Post-launch, they spent the same amount of time on bugfixes as they previously spent on development.
-Velocity remains constant, and in the opinion of management, the process is working.
+Post-launch, they spent the same amount of time on bugfixes as they spent on development.
+Velocity remains constant.
+In the opinion of management, the process is working.

-Except it isn’t!
+Except, it isn’t!
 A 1:1 ratio of coding to bugfixing is far from ideal.
-Instead, we should steal from manufacturing, pull the Andon cord, and find the sources of the defects.
+Pointing the bugs created this incentive and the resulting behavior.

 Bugs Are Difficult to Point